 When We Are Closed

-From the 10th March 2014, if you need medical help fast but it's not a life-threatening situation, you can now call:
+If you need medical help fast but it's not a life-threatening situation, you can now call:

 When you call 111, a trained adviser will ask you questions to find out what's wrong, give you medical advice and direct you you to someone who can help you, like and out of hours doctor or a community nurse.